Interventions for neurological conditions

 - Fugl-Meyer

-- Purpose: evaluate and quantify motor function recovery in areas of severity of motor impairments, balance, and sensory status post stroke
+- Purpose: evaluate and quantify motor function recovery, including the severity of motor impairments, balance, and sensory status, post-stroke

 - Setting: inpatient rehabilitation